 If you suffer from more than one mental disorder but the symptoms from each illness are similar, you will receive one disability rating.

-The VA does not grant service-connected disability compensation for illnesses that are considered to be “genetic or developmental defects.”
-Mental retardation and personality disorders are considered genetic or developmental defects, and, therefore, you cannot get compensation for these illnesses.
+The VA does not grant service-connected disability compensation for illnesses that are considered to be "genetic or developmental defects."
+Intellectual disability and personality disorders are considered genetic or developmental defects, and, therefore, you cannot get compensation for these illnesses.
 However, if a veteran with a diagnosed personality disorder enters military service and later develops post-traumatic stress disorder (PTSD), he or she will not be barred from receiving benefits for PTSD on the basis of the underlying personality disorder.

 Just like with other disabilities, you must prove your mental illness is connected to your military service in order to be eligible for disability compensation.
 To get compensation on the basis of direct service connection, you must have: